 Here the processing of the signals and strategy is implemented.
-MACD and ST are separately processed, but the same logic is used.
+The trend indicators, MACD and ST are separately processed, but the same logic is used.
 While processing, separate columns in the data frame are used to calculate the accurate profit/loss.

 The logic used is

 - When the signal and the strategy are same and positive, BUY.

 - If the running trade is SOLD, then cover and buy.

 - When the signal and strategy are same and negative, SELL.

 - If the running trade is BOUGHT, then sell and go short.

 When the signal and strategy are same (0) and it is NO SIGNAL, Close the open positions.
 If the running trade is BOUGHT, then sell and if it is SOLD, then cover.